cert-manager/cert-manager/docs/tutorials/acme/quick-start/index.rst

 that is working switch to a production issuer.

 Create this definition locally and update the email address to your own.
-This email required by Let's Encryppt and used to notify you of certificate expirations and updates.
+This email required by Let's Encrypt and used to notify you of certificate expirations and updates.

 .. literalinclude:: example/staging-issuer.yaml